Saturday, November 11, 2023

 For me, art is medicined: it brings me in close touch with the life force at the center of my being.
 It reflects where I am and how I can travel through the world at this time in history.
 This search for self and connection with community speaks to all present in our post-modern culture.
 I often look for places where I can feel a solid connection to nature.

 Travel figures prominently in my process, as it is often through collaboration with other artists that I can see my own truth.
-Toward this end, I have traveled to France, Cuba, Mexico, and most recently to Nigeria, West Africa, to share ideas and processes with artists and to exhibit my work.
+Toward this end, I have traveled to France, Cuba, Mexico, and most recently to Nigeria and West Africa to share ideas and processes with artists and to exhibit my work.

-I was trained as a printmaker and have, throughout my career, worked in sculpture, painting, mixed media, installation, and public art.
+I was trained as a printmaker and have worked in sculpture, painting, mixed media, installation, and public art throughout my career.

 My current concerns are fully integrating my African experiences and processing a more robust vision of who I am as an African American into my art.
 This is taking the form of studio paintings, prints, and sculptures.
 Also, I am working to bring my images and vision out of the traditional gallery environment and into the public arena through site-specific public artworks.